-BITSAT Exam Pattern 2018 – The BITSAT 2018 exam pattern is determined by BITS Pilani, which is the exam conducting authority for BITSAT.
-BITSAT exam pattern 2018 includes information about the type and nature of the questions, mode of the paper, time duration of the exam, total number of questions, marking scheme, etc. Candidates aspiring to take BITSAT 2018 are advised to know the test pattern if BITSAT 2018 so as to stay aware about the overall nature of the test.
-By knowing BITSAT 2018 exam pattern in advance, candidates will have the advantage of knowing what type of questions will come in the test and what type of marking is done, which will further help them prepare for the test accordingly.
-BITSAT will be conducted from May 16 - May 31, 2018 in online mode for admissions to Integrated First Degree Programmes of Engineering at the 3 campuses of BITS - Pilani, Goa and Hyderabad.
+BITSAT Exam Pattern 2018 – The BITSAT 2018 exam pattern was determined by BITS Pilani, which is the exam conducting authority for BITSAT.
+BITSAT exam pattern 2018 included information about the type and nature of the questions, mode of the paper, time duration of the exam, total number of questions, marking scheme, etc. Candidates aspiring to take BITSAT 2018 were advised to know the test pattern if BITSAT 2018 so as to stay aware about the overall nature of the test.
+By knowing BITSAT 2018 exam pattern in advance, candidates had the advantage of knowing what type of questions would have come in the test and what type of marking was done, which further helped them prepare for the test accordingly.
+BITSAT was conducted from May 16 - May 31, 2018 in online mode for admissions to Integrated First Degree Programmes of Engineering at the 3 campuses of BITS - Pilani, Goa and Hyderabad.
 To know more details about the BITSAT exam pattern 2018, go through the article below.

 BITSAT Exam Pattern 2018

 Prepare for BITSAT 2019 with concept and topic wise videos by exam experts.
 Get the complete course videos direct to your inbox.
 Click to Subscribe

 Know important points about BITSAT 2018 Exam Pattern